Tropical rock lobster fishery working group terms of reference

 The Queensland Government is committed to ensuring fisheries resources are managed in a sustainable and responsible manner that recognises the interests of all Queenslanders.
-A key action of the Sustainable Fisheries Strategy is to improved stakeholder engagement through fishery-specific working groups.
+An important part of fisheries management is stakeholder engagement through working groups.

-The TRL Working Group will provide advice on the operational aspects of the management of the Queensland’s TRL fishery.
+The working group will provide advice on the operational aspects of the management of the tropical rock lobster fishery.

-- To provide advice to Fisheries Queensland on operational issues and management of Queensland’s TRL Fishery.
+- To provide general advice to Fisheries Queensland on any operational matters, emerging issues and general management of Queensland’s tropical rock lobster fishery.

 The role of working group members is to:

-- Provide operational advice to Fisheries Queensland on a particular fishery
+- provide operational advice to Fisheries Queensland on particular fisheries management and fishing methods

-- Assist with the development and implementation of harvest strategies
+- assist with the implementation of a harvest strategy

-- Assist with disseminating factual information back to other stakeholders in the fishery and provide other stakeholders’ feedback to the working group for discussion.
+- disseminate factual information back to a broad range of other stakeholders in the fishery and provide other stakeholders’ feedback to the working group for discussion.

 - prepare and distribute meeting materials to support the effective operation of the working group

-- Provide a point of communication between the working group and the Sustainable Fisheries Expert Panel in accordance with each terms of reference
+- provide a point of communication between the working group, other working groups and the Sustainable Fisheries Expert Panel in accordance with each terms of reference

 Obligations and responsibilities of members